yukinogatari/TheOtherRoles-GM/README.md

 ## Lighter
 ### **Team: Crewmates**
-The Lighter can turn on his Lighter every now and then, which increases his vision by a customizable amount.
+The Lighter can turn on their Lighter every now and then, which increases their vision by a customizable amount.

 ### Game Options
 | Name | Description |